 Although the 24-hour clock is used in writing, you’ll find people generally use the 12-hour clock in everyday conversations.

-Public toilets are not common and rarely inviting.
+Public toilets are not common and not always too pleasant.
 The easiest option is to wander into a bar or cafe and use its facilities.
-The polite thing to do is to have a coffee or the like before or after, but you’re unlikely to raise too many eyebrows if you don’t.
+The polite thing to do is to make a small purchase, but you’re unlikely to raise too many eyebrows if you don’t.
 That said, some curmudgeonly places in popular tourist areas post notices saying that their toilets are for customers only.

 The cautious carry some toilet paper with them when out and about as many toilets don't have it.
-If there’s a bin beside the toilet, put paper and so on in it – it’s probably there because the local sewage system has trouble coping.
+If there’s a bin beside the toilet, put paper and so on in it (there may be a sign in Spanish, English and German telling telling you to do so) – probably because the local sewage system has trouble coping.

-All major towns in the Canary Islands have a tourist office where you will usually get decent maps and information about the area.
-Though the Canarian government offers region-wide and island-specific information on its excellent website www.turismodecanarias.com, the tourist offices themselves are run by the cabildos (island governments) or ayuntamientos (town halls).
+All major towns in the Canary Islands have a tourist office where you will usually get decent maps and information about sights and activities in the area.
+Though the Canarian government offers region-wide and island-specific information on its excellent website www.holaislascanarias.com, the tourist offices themselves are run by the cabildos (island governments) or ayuntamientos (town halls).

 The major airports also have tourist offices and can usually assist with last-minute accommodation bookings.